 Let’s start with the most expensive option, which is hiring a marketing research agency to do all the research for you.
 This doesn’t come cheap.
 It could cost you anything between $15,000 and $100,000.
 Depending on the level of research you have in mind.
 In return, you get fresh, comprehensive reports that outline everything you want to know about your potential customers and the competition you would have to face.
 Due to the thoroughness of the report, it is also the slowest option.
 It takes quite a bit of time to properly gather and analyze all of this information.
 This is an option for well established to large size firms.

 The middle ground solution is the DIY approach.
-You can attempt to conduct research yourself using market research templates provided by resources like Google Surveys SurveyMonkey and Typeform, in conjunction with data from paid databases like Statista, Orbis, Euromonitor or Marketline.
+You can attempt to conduct research yourself using market research templates provided by resources like Google Surveys SurveyMonkey and Typeform, or any other alternative, in conjunction with data from paid databases like Statista, Orbis, Euromonitor or Marketline.
 And allocate saved money to incentive-based interviews with potential customers where you pay people to participate, hence the incentive part.
 On the plus side, this option is cheaper and faster.
 On the flip side, it could be ineffective, because you could be lacking the expertise to correctly interpret the data that you gathered.
 This option is suited more for small companies.

 Finally, if you are not a company, but a one-man-operation you should still be doing market research.
 However, your options are limited, but they are still there.
 For demographic questions like How many?
 How old?
 Where are they?
 You can use your country’s public data.
 Many countries poll their citizens on various issues and then put the results online on government-owned websites for public use.
 There are free databases there too:

 Statcounter provides you with global statistics on Technology.
 Such as (things mentioned are going to be true for both Desktop and Mobile): Browser Versions, Operating Systems, Search Engine search, Screen Resolution, Device Vendor, Social Media.